 The interpretation of the new covenant as a “dispensation of grace” that excuses lawlessness is not a harmless mistake in theology that one may adopt or reject at will without significant consequences.
 The witness of the Christian churches has been destroyed.
 The light of good works is not seen and so people do not glorify God.

 The incorrect understanding of the new covenant is the result of four philosophies that have invaded Christian thinking.
 The end result of each of the four philosophies is lawlessness.
 Combined they have robbed today’s churches of their moral and spiritual strength.

-The "four horsemen of error" are as follows:
+The “four horsemen of error” are: